-Under the IOC's Stockholm Consensus, XY females such as Worley would have had to undergo sex-reassignment surgery and two years of hormonal therapy in order to compete.
-To acquire a licence to race, Worley had to go through the gender verification process, which she said was conducted by two panels of men who were members of both Cycling Canada and the Canadian Centre for Ethics in Sport (CCES).
+Under the IOC's Stockholm Consensus, transgender females would have had to undergo sex-reassignment surgery and two years of hormonal therapy in order to compete.
+To acquire a licence to race, Worley, who had already undergone sex-reassignment surgery, had to go through the gender verification process, which she said was conducted by two panels of men who were members of both Cycling Canada and the Canadian Centre for Ethics in Sport (CCES).

 The groups reviewed an affidavit from a surgeon and a doctor following a gynaecological exam, personal files from her psychologist, and questions about her sexual orientation (entirely unrelated to sport).
 She detailed the process in her memoir and wrote that her records, which were supposed to remain private, were shared among multiple panels of individuals from other sport governing bodies.